RGB-Tools/rgb-lib/README.md

 docker compose -f tests/docker-compose.yml down
 ```

+## Diagrams
+The `docs/` directory contains summaries of transfer flows in the form of
+diagrams, with the goal of simplifying the initial understanding of how rgb-lib
+operates.

 ## Known issues
 - running all tests in parallel opens a lot of file descriptors and may hit the
   default limit (e.g. 1024); should that happen, the limit needs to be